Resources

 LAZLAS

 What is a LAZ File?
-LiDAR Point Cloud Format Explained
+LiDAR Format Explained

 LAZ is the compressed version of LAS — the standard format for LiDAR and photogrammetry point clouds.
-Here's what it contains, how to open it, and how to share it with clients.
+What it contains, how to open and share it.

 February 20, 2025